MEDomics-UdeS/MEDomics-UdeS-website/content/fr/authors/hakima-laribi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Stagiaires
+  - Étudiants et étudiantes (Ph.
+D.)
 ---

-Hakima Laribi est stagiaire dans le laboratoire MEDomics UdeS depuis 2022.
+Hakima Laribi est étudiante au doctorat dans le laboratoire MEDomics UdeS depuis 2022.
 Elle travaille sur un projet de prédiction de la mortalité à l'aide de diverses techniques d'apprentissage machine.